gsoft-inc/sg-orbit/CONTRIBUTING.md

 Same as *chromatic* but only for the SUI theme.

-Before running make sure you built the thme with the `build:theme` command.
+Before running make sure you built the theme with the `build-theme` command.

 ```bash
 yarn chromatic-theme